Police moot audit of CCTV network accessed by fake crime scam

 A spokeswoman for Auror also said the company would be checking with police whether its system was being used properly.

-A police spokesman has now said the same question could be asked by police which had already taken the step of reminding its staff of its policy on using systems with Automatic Number Plate Recognition capabilities.
+A police spokesman has now said the same question could be asked by police who had already taken the step of reminding its staff of its policy on using systems with automatic number plate recognition (ANPR) capabilities.

-The spokesman said police had also reviewed its training guidelines for staff which "specifically highlights that vehicles should not be classified 'stolen' in NIA (National Intelligence Application) if the sole purpose is to track that vehicle when it hasn't been reported as stolen".
+The spokesman said police had also reviewed their training guidelines for staff which "specifically highlights that vehicles should not be classified 'stolen' in NIA [National Intelligence Application] if the sole purpose is to track that vehicle when it hasn't been reported as stolen".

 When the Herald asked police about using the exploit to access the Auror and Safer Cities' VGRID system in October, a spokesman said that for "third-party ANPR systems … only vehicles with stolen alerts entered will be automatically detected".